KSO2525/NRF24l01-RC/README.md

 -resize and fit the "cutout" on the controller as you see fit.

 -all individual parts are provided as both .stl and .step files.

+-the CAD parts/model are for the transmitter.
+For the receiver, simply attach an NRF24l01 to the robot etc. that you want to receive the data.